python-cmd2/cmd2-plugin-template/README.md

 - [AppVeyor](https://www.appveyor.com/) and [TravisCI](https://travis-ci.com)
   run the tests on the various supported platforms

-This plugin template is all set up to use the same strategy.
+This plugin template is set up to use the same strategy.

 ### Running unit tests

 Run `pytest` from the top level directory of your plugin to run all the unit tests.

 ### Use tox to run unit tests in multiple versions of python

-The included `tox.ini` is setup to run the unit tests in python 3.4, 3.5, and 3.6.
+The included `tox.ini` is setup to run the unit tests in python 3.4, 3.5, 3.6, and 3.7.
 In order for `tox` to work, you need to have different versions of python executables available in your path.
 [pyenv](https://github.com/pyenv/pyenv) is one method of doing this easily.
 Once `pyenv` is installed, use it to install multiple versions of python:

 ```
 $ pyenv install 3.4.8
 $ pyenv install 3.5.5
 $ pyenv install 3.6.5
+$ pyenv install 3.7.0
-$ pyenv local 3.6.5 3.5.5 3.4.8
+$ pyenv local 3.7.0 3.6.5 3.5.5 3.4.8
 ```

-This will create a `.python-version` file and instruct the `pyenv` shims to make `python3.6`, `python3.5`, and `python3.4` launch the appropriate versions of python.
+This will create a `.python-version` file and instruct the `pyenv` shims to make `python3.7`, `python3.6`, `python3.5`, and `python3.4` launch the appropriate versions of python.

 Once these executables are configured, invoking `tox` will create a virtual environment for each version of python, install the prerequisite packages, and run your unit tests.

 ### Run unit tests on multiple platforms